Robert96ionita/BingApi/README.md

 * Header menu for switching between views (search view and saved searches view) or performing logout
 * Input for entering the desired search parameters
 * Separate view for displaying the results based on the search params with the characteristic that every result can be marked as saved
-* List containing all the previously saved searches
+* List containing favourite TV-shows

 ## Which technologies ?
 React and Redux for structuring the app and connecting user actions .